 “That’s so mundane.
 Hey”—he snapped his fingers—“what about a magic symbol?
 There’s gotta be a cool symbol to unlock . . . locks, right?”

 The question slithered into Dhane’s mind and joined all the other ideas currently fighting for attention.
-The short answer of it was Yes, there was most definitely a way to use the magical symbols to pick locks.
+The short answer was Yes.
+There was most definitely a way to use the magical symbols to pick locks.

 Doing so, however, required understanding how the fundamental magic system worked.
 Most people only understood the larger symbols, the ones that had been recreated so many times they eventually became universal.